yorikvanhavre/FreeCAD-manual/installing.md

 also maintains a [PPA](https://launchpad.net/~freecad-maintainers/+archive/ubuntu/freecad-daily) which is regularly updated with the most recent changes.

+If you are installing FreeCAD in a virtual machine, please be aware that the performance might be low, or in some cases unusable due to the limits of OpenGL support on most virtual machines.

 ### Installing on Windows

-1. Download an installer (.exe) package corresponding to your version of Windows (32bit or 64bit) from  the [download page]( https://github.com/FreeCAD/FreeCAD/release).
+1. Download an installer (.exe) package corresponding to your version of Windows (32bit or 64bit) from  the [download page](https://github.com/FreeCAD/FreeCAD/release).
 The FreeCAD installers should work on any windows version.
 2. Double-click the downloaded installer.
 3. Accept the terms of the LGPL license (this will be one of the few cases where you can really, safely click the "accept" button without reading the text.
 No hidden clauses):
 ![FreeCAD installation on windows, step 1](http://www.freecadweb.org/wiki/images/0/05/Freecad-windows-install-01.jpg)